quixio/quix-streams/docs/tutorials/purchase-filtering/tutorial.md

 ## 2. Our Example

-We will use a simple producer to generate some mock purchase data, which our new Purchase Filtering application will then adjust and filter as required.
+We will use a simple producer to generate some mock purchase data to be processed by our new Purchase Filtering application.

 ## 3. Main Takeaways